Abhilasha2912/Shock-Absorber/README.md

 # Shock-Absorber
-In this project I have demonstrated the functionality of Shock Absorber of motorbikes by a SolidWorks model.
+Hi there,In this project I have designed the Shock Absorber of a motorbike by using SolidWorks.
+This project led me to qualify for Automax, competition of Avishkar 2024.